hl7au/au-fhir-childhealth/pages/_includes/profiles.md

 * [NCDHC Body Height Vital Sign](StructureDefinition-ncdhc-observation-vitalsign-bodyheight.html) - Vital Sign profile to represent Length of Body.
 This profile is used to record the Birth Height as well.
 * [NCDHC Body Mass Index (BMI) Vital Sign](StructureDefinition-ncdhc-observation-vitalsign-bmi.html) - Vital Sign profile to represent Body Mass Index (BMI).
 * [NCDHC Head Circumference Vital Sign](StructureDefinition-ncdhc-observation-vitalsign-headcircum.html) - Vital Sign profile to represent Numeric value for head circumference
-* [NCDHC Heart Rate Vital Sign](StructureDefinition-ncdhc-vitalsign-heart-rate.html) - Vital Sign Heart Rate Profile
+* [NCDHC Heart Rate Vital Sign](StructureDefinition-ncdhc-observation-vitalsign-heart-rate.html) - Vital Sign Heart Rate Profile
+* [NCDHC Blood Pressure Vital Sign](StructureDefinition-ncdhc-observation-vitalsign-bp.html) - Vital Sign Blood Pressure Profile
 * [NCDHC Body Weight](StructureDefinition-ncdhc-observation-bodyweight.html) - Observation profile to represent Weight of Body.
 This profile is used to record the Birth Weight as well.
 This profile allows the system to send body/birth weight details to DataHub using SNOMED Code only.
 * [NCDHC Body Height](StructureDefinition-ncdhc-observation-bodyheight.html) - Observation profile to represent height of Body.
 This profile is used to record the Birth Height as well.
 This profile allows the system to send body/birth Height details to DataHub using SNOMED Code only.
 * [NCDHC Heart Rate](StructureDefinition-ncdhc-observation-heart-rate.html) - Observation profile to represent heart rate.
+This profile allows the system to send Heart Rate details to DataHub using SNOMED Code only.
+* [NCDHC Blood Pressure](StructureDefinition-ncdhc-observation-bp.html) - Observation profile to represent blood pressure.
 This profile allows the system to send Heart Rate details to DataHub using SNOMED Code only.
 * [NCDHC Birth Complication](StructureDefinition-ncdhc-observation-birth-complication.html) - Observation profile to record complications observed during the birthing process
 * [NCDHC Pregnancy Complications](StructureDefinition-ncdhc-observation-pregnancy-complication.html) - Observation profile to record maternal medical conditions or infectious diseases arising in pregnancy which may have an impact on the fetus, e.g. gestational diabetes, infection etc.
 * [NCDHC Labour Initiation](StructureDefinition-ncdhc-observation-labour-induced.html) - Observation profile to record labour initiation eg spontaneous, induced